smatechnologies/ibm-i-agent-docs/docs/message-management/operations.md

 3. Enter **4** to choose the **End Message management (ENDMSGMNG)** option in the Message management menu.
 4. The result of ending message management is that job TRPMSG is ended from the LSAM subsystem configured in the LSAM Parameters.
 Confirm that message management is no longer active by using the Check function, as follows.
 5. Enter **5** to choose the **Check Message management status (TRPMSGSTS)** option.
 A status window will appear confirming the server job status.

+To turn off Message Management manually, or programmatically, use the same procedure as above for [Turn On Message Management -- Using the LSAM Command](#turn-on-message-management----using-the-lsam-menu), but use the command **ENDMSGMNG**.

 ## Starting Message Management Cold vs Warm